Government of New York City: Borough and community government

 New York City is composed of five boroughs or counties, collectively comprising 59 community districts.

 Borough presidents

 Each of the five boroughs has an elected borough president.
-The borough presidents can have legislation introduced in the council, recommend capital projects, hold public hearings on matters of public interest, make recommendations to the mayor and to other city officials, make recommendations on land use and planning, and make recommendations regarding the performance of contracts providing for the delivery of services, in the interests of the people of their borough.
+Borough presidents are elected by popular vote to four-year terms and can serve up to two consecutive terms (eight years).
+They can have legislation introduced in the council, recommend capital projects, hold public hearings on matters of public interest, make recommendations to the mayor and to other city officials, make recommendations on land use and planning, and make recommendations regarding the performance of contracts providing for the delivery of services, in the interests of the people of their borough.